jamesleeht/XamarinMarsHOL/MISSION2.md

 We just deployed the alien bot we found on Mars.
 There's a problem though.
 The bot has it's own special set of parameters and communication methods.
 As a result, we need to craft a class which will help us in connecting to the bot.
 We need to establish the right functions in our new class for use in our application later.

-## Technical Introduction
+## Introduction
-In this mission, we will be connecting to the bot we just built in NodeJS and the Microsoft Bot Framework.
+In this mission, we will be connecting to the bot.
 Bots built using the Microsoft Bot Framework have a Direct Line channel.
 This channel is essentially a REST API that allows us to interact with the bot using HTTP requests and responses.

 Although it is possible to setup your own classes and models for accessing the REST API, it can be troublesome.
 Luckily, there is a Nuget package published by Microsoft